release-it/release-it/docs/github-releases.md

 Do not put the actual token in the release-it configuration.
 It will be read from the `GITHUB_TOKEN` environment variable.
 You can change this variable name by setting the `github.tokenRef` option to something else.

+## Manual

+In this mode, release-it will open the default browser pointed at the GitHub web interface with the fields pre-populated (like the screenshot above).
+The data can be modified and assets can be uploaded before publishing the release.

+- Configure `github.release: true`
+- This mode is enabled automatically when the `GITHUB_TOKEN` environment variable is not set.
+- Set `github.web: true` explicitly to override this `GITHUB_TOKEN` check.

+In non-interactive CI mode (using `--ci` or in a CI environment), release-it will not open a browser, but instead print the url to the GitHub web interface (including data to pre-ppoulate the fields).

 ## Git

-A GitHub Release requires the corresponding Git tag to be present on the remote (release-it creates and pushes this tag automatically).
+A GitHub release requires the corresponding Git tag to be present on the remote (release-it creates and pushes this tag automatically).
 Thus, in addition to the `GITHUB_TOKEN`, a public SSH key is required to push the Git tag to the remote repository.
 See [Git remotes](./git.md#git-remotes) (and [CI: Git](./ci.md#git)) for more information.

 ## Prerequisite checks

 First, release-it will check whether the `GITHUB_TOKEN` environment variable is set.
-Otherwise it will throw an error and exit.
-Then, it will authenticate, and verify whether the current user is a collaborator and authorized to publish a release.
+If not, it will fall back to [open the web interface](#manual) to publish a release (and skip the next checks).
+If the token is set, it will authenticate, and verify whether the current user is a collaborator and authorized to publish a release.

 To skip these checks, use `github.skipChecks`.